Board of Trustees

 Dr Barbara James:

-Barbara joined the Asha team in 2011 when she was approached by Godefroid Seminega about the desperate need for English classes for newly arrived asylum seekers.
+Barbara became involved with ASHA in 2011 when she was approached by Godefroid Seminega about the desperate need for English classes for newly arrived asylum seekers.
 Since then Barbara has organised and supervised classes by trainee teachers on the Trinity Cert TESOL programme at Keele University.

-In addition she has been involved in various aspects of Asha’s work including visiting asylum seekers in their home.
-Barbara is especially well equipped for this role having worked overseas for 25 years on Foreign and Commonwealth Office and Ministry of Defence international aid projects in a range of countries including Greece, France, Tunisia, Oman, the UAE, Vietnam, China, Hong Kong, Mongolia and Botswana.
-Barbara became a trustee in 2012.
+Now ASHA’s outreach worker, Barbara is especially well equipped for this role having worked overseas for 25 years on international aid projects in Greece, France, Tunisia, Oman, the UAE, Vietnam, China, Hong Kong, Mongolia and Botswana.

 When John graduated from Galway University he worked in the public sector before moving to Chicago.
 On his return to England he was ordained as a Roman Catholic priest working in the south of England.
 His ministry took him into prisons and hospitals.